 Voluntary employee life insurance is a benefit some employers offer to upgrade the basic life insurance they provide.
-Depending on the company, the employer may also offer supplemental voluntary spouse life insurance or coverage for children.
+Depending on the company, employers may also offer supplemental voluntary spouse life insurance or child voluntary life insurance.
 Accidental death or dismemberment (AD&D) insurance may also be available.

-Voluntary life insurance does not replace traditional term life insurance but can be an affordable way to supplement existing coverage.
+Voluntary life insurance through an employer does not replace traditional term life insurance but can be an affordable way to supplement existing coverage.
 Coverage amounts are typically small, and you might be unable to take the policy with you if you leave the company.
-Exploring the pros and cons can help you determine if voluntary employee life and AD&D coverage are for you.
+Understanding the meaning of voluntary life insurance coverage and exploring the pros and cons can help determine if voluntary employee life and AD&D coverage are for you.

 Table of Contents